Cerelle Mini Pill

 Does Cerelle increase your risk of blood clots (thrombosis)?

-The combined-contraceptive pill slightly increases your risk of developing blood clots, but this risk is much lower with progestogen-only pills including Cerelle.
+The combined contraceptive pill slightly increases your risk of developing blood clots, but this risk is much lower with progestogen-only pills like Cerelle.

 • redness, swelling, pain and heat in your lower leg